networkbiolab/microbia_interaction/README.md

 - ML_models: code employed to train and test all machine learning models employed

-donwload, unzip and use the code.
 Be sure hardcoded paths are changed